Tarte aux pommes

 With tons of apples in stock, I convinced him to bake apple cakes for weekends on a row, outside his routine baking period.
 Today he baked nr.
 6 in two weeks.
 We are placing most of them in the freezer, and are saving them for late autumn as it’s virtually impossible to eat them all at once.
 We still have kg’s of apples to deal with, so I don’t know if nr.
 6 will be the last one.
 We’ll see.
 In the meantime I wanted to share the recipe with you.
 It’s really good.

-Eduard always uses the same recipe from a cookbook he got from his father when he became a student and left the elderly house.
+Eduard always uses the same recipe from a cookbook he got from his father when he became a student and left the house where he grew up.
 It’s a very classic cookbook for this reason I think.
 It’s Het nieuwe Haagse kookboek, which translates into: `The new cookbook from the Hague’.
 It was originally written in the ’30 by a teacher of a domestic science school in the Hague.
 It’s very old, so it must be good, as it’s still in print, right?
 We use the recipe from the cookbook as a starting point, and always add some things to it.

 Below you can see what and how much ingredients we use for a 25cm springform.
 We make a bit more dough than the original recipe advises, because I like a thick crusty crust and Eduard doesn’t mind making it like that for me.
 We also add more apples to have more filling.
 And we often – but not always – add nuts on top of the filling to give it a bit more bite.
 Here comes Eduards recipe for a dutch appeltaart.